DGendooLab/Emerging-STEM/README.md

 live version: https://dgendoolab-careerfinder.onrender.com

-One web app that allows you to search and explore PhD and Jobs listings based on servaral criteria, and provides analysis and visualization function based on your search result.
+One web app to search and explore PhD and job listings based on several criteria, providing analysis and visualization functions based on your search results.

 ## Usage